NREL/HPC/docs/Documentation/Applications/qchem.md

 A large number of example Q-Chem input examples are available in `/nopt/nrel/apps/q-chem/<version>/samples`.

 ## Running BrianQC
 BrianQC is the GPU version of Q-Chem and can perform Q-Chem calculations on GPUs, which is significantly faster for some larger ab initio jobs.
 BrianQC uses the same input file as Q-Chem.
-To run BrianQC, please make the following changes to the sample Slurm scipt above:
+To run BrianQC, please make the following changes to the sample Slurm script above:
 1. Add this line in the header section: "#SBATCH --gres=gpu:1"
 2. Load the BrianQC module instead of Q-Chem: "module load brianqc"
 3. Add "-gpu" in $QCHEMOPT like: